theBlue0x/docs/docs/setup/vps.md

 ## **Setup a Public Blue0x Node on a VPS or Dedicated Server** ##

-_**NOTE:** This is an advanced operation, and is not a suitable activity for people who are uncomfortable with Linux, networking concepts, or command-line interfaces.
-Following these steps implies that you are willing to pay a monthly fee to a service provider who will host your Blue0x node.
-If you do not know what an IP address is or do not know how to use a command-line text editor, this is probably not for you.
-Read all of these instructions and make sure you understand them before you decide to proceed._

 **1. Sign up for a VPS (Virtual Private Server) with a provider like [DigitalOcean.com](https://m.do.co/c/97a921447f80).**
 >These instructions assume you are using DigitalOcean, but other VPS providers are similar.